 This Constitution also includes some "recommended guidelines" which are non-binding but strongly recommended as good governance practice.

-This Constitution describes the procedures by which it may be amended.
-For more information regarding the governance framework of the ArbitrumDAO and Arbitrum Foundation, please see AIP-1.
+This Constitution describes the procedures by which it may be amended and lays out the governance framework of the ArbitrumDAO and The Arbitrum Foundation.

 - AIP: An Arbitrum Improvement Proposal

 - ArbitrumDAO-governed chains: The Arbitrum One and Arbitrum Nova chains and any additional chains authorized by the ArbitrumDAO